Centrixed/AR_aDEVentures/README.md

 # AR aDEVentures
 This github contains the current(ish) working Unity directory for my AR testing & developments.
-I will update it periodically along with each new blog post!
+I will update it periodically along with each new post to [my blog](https://blog.mattundie.com/)!

 **Note:**
 - Requires [Unity 2021.1.0f1](https://unity3d.com/get-unity/download/archive)